parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 about COTS software.
 The people who had been applying the tags were not very technology minded and if a customer said "web app" they interpreted it to be a business app.
 The metric was based on flawed data.

+**Example.** In my current organization, a functional group with multiple geographically dispersed teams has decided to use a particular record of work done as a standard metric across teams, with goals per team.
+One manager with a poor achievement on the metric spoke to his counterpart in another geography to learn how their numbers were much higher and discovered they were simply recording their work in finer-grained installments than others; each interaction was recorded, not just the completion of the overall task.
+This was not
+malicious: they had always done so as a local best practice.
+The problem was that a global "standard" metric and goal was being adopted when different groups had very different interpretations of the metric, making one group look much less productive than another completely inadvertently.

 **Avoiding the Pitfall.** The first remedy is to define, communicate and get feedback about the interpretability of a metric *before* implementing it.